Rotatable Antenna-Empowered Wireless Networks: A Tutorial

 While flexible antenna architectures remained largely application-specific in the past, the increasing demand for higher spatial resolution and more adaptive coverage in advanced wireless systems has renewed attention on flexible antenna technologies recently~\cite{Zhu2024Historical}.
 In this context, the notion of ``movable antenna (MA)'' was formally mentioned in 2007~\cite{Balanis2007Modern} and applied to wireless communications in 2009~\cite{Zhao2009Single}.
 In parallel, while the term ``fluid antenna'' was first mentioned in~\cite{Tam2008Patent} and traditionally corresponds to liquid-based radiators~\cite{Kosta1989ALiquid,Kosta2004Liquid}, Wong {\em et al.}~redefined the concept of fluid antenna system (FAS) in 2020~\cite{Wong2020Performance,Wong2020Fluid,Wong2021Fluid} to advocate software-controlled position- and shape-flexible antennas capable of exploiting spatial diversity.
-Precisely, different from being an antenna terminology, FAS is not an antenna technology per se but a hardware-agnostic system concept that treats the antenna as a reconfigurable physical layer resource to broaden system design, encompassing software-controllable fluidic, conductive, and dielectric structures capable of reconfiguring fundamental antenna characteristics such as gain, radiation pattern, and operating frequency~\cite{New2025ATutorial,Lu2025Fluid,New2025Fluid,Hong2025AContemporary,Wu2025Fluid}.
-Both MA and FAS share the same concept of antenna positional reconfigurability to enrich the effective spatial diversity of wireless channels, while differing in their underlying hardware.
-Building upon these advances, a joint transmit-receive MA-aided wireless communication system with two-dimensional (2D) antenna movement was proposed in 2022~\cite{Zhu2022Modeling,Ma2024MIMO}, followed by its extension to 3D movement in~\cite{Zhu2024Movable}.
-To extend spatial reconfigurability beyond existing MA designs, the six-dimensional movable antenna (6DMA) framework was proposed in 2024~\cite{Shao20256D,Shao20256DMovable,Shao20256DMA}, incorporating both 3D positional and rotational control, thereby achieving enhanced flexibility without increasing the number of antennas.
-Moreover, pinching antenna, first mentioned in 2022~\cite{Fukuda2022Pinching}, can be conceptually traced back to earlier visions of programmable surface-wave pathways with controllable leaky radiation~\cite{Wong2020AVision}, an application of position-reconfigurable FAS in the large scale.
-This technology provides another path to large-scale spatial adaptation by radiating from arbitrary points along dielectric waveguides~\cite{Ding2025Flexible,Liu2026Pinching}.
+More precisely, FAS is not an antenna technology per se, but a hardware-agnostic system concept that treats the antenna as a reconfigurable physical layer resource to broaden system design, encompassing software-controllable fluidic, conductive, and dielectric structures capable of reconfiguring fundamental antenna characteristics such as gain, radiation pattern, and operating frequency~\cite{New2025ATutorial,Lu2025Fluid,New2025Fluid,Hong2025AContemporary,Wu2025Fluid}.